kubeflow/kfp-tekton/sdk/README.md

 After compiling the `sdk/python/tests/compiler/testdata/parallel_join.py` DSL script in the step above, we need to deploy the generated Tekton YAML to our Kubernetes cluster with `kubectl`.
-The Tekton server will automatically start a pipeline run for which we can follow the logs using the `tkn` CLI:
+The Tekton server will automatically start a pipeline run for which we can follow the logs using the `tkn` CLI.
+Here we have to deploy the pipeline in the kubeflow namespace because all the pipelines with metadata tracking have to rely on the minio credential in the kubeflow namespace:

     kubectl apply -f pipeline.yaml -n kubeflow